VLV-subgrupo/o2t/README.md

 - Frontend (Next.js)

 Each portion has a specific Docker container, which allows the independence and modularization of the software, facilitating development.

-### Version control

-The main development branch is "develop".
-From the "develop" branch, we created the "backend" and "frontend" branches, which will allow greater independence between frontend and backend development throughout the process.

 ### Team